MicrosoftDocs/visualstudio-docs/docs/modeling/customizing-copy-behavior.md

  The changes that you make will affect both the elements and the image that is copied.

 ## Programming Copy and Paste Behavior
- Many aspects of a DSL’s behavior with regard to copy, paste, creation, and deletion of objects are governed by an instance of <xref:Microsoft.VisualStudio.Modeling.ElementOperations> that is coupled to the diagram.
-You can modify your DSL’s behavior by deriving your own class from <xref:Microsoft.VisualStudio.Modeling.ElementOperations> and overriding the <xref:Microsoft.VisualStudio.Modeling.Diagrams.Diagram.ElementOperations%2A> property of your diagram class.
+ Many aspects of a DSL's behavior with regard to copy, paste, creation, and deletion of objects are governed by an instance of <xref:Microsoft.VisualStudio.Modeling.ElementOperations> that is coupled to the diagram.
+You can modify your DSL's behavior by deriving your own class from <xref:Microsoft.VisualStudio.Modeling.ElementOperations> and overriding the <xref:Microsoft.VisualStudio.Modeling.Diagrams.Diagram.ElementOperations%2A> property of your diagram class.

 > [!TIP]
 >  For more information about customizing the model by using program code, see [Navigating and Updating a Model in Program Code](../modeling/navigating-and-updating-a-model-in-program-code.md).